Bane-NOR/docs/docs/index.md

     - The Data & Analysis Platform
     - The Developer Platform
     - The Integration Platform
+    !!! note
         Each section contains categorized articles, FAQs, and troubleshooting guides, making it easy to find the information relevant to your needs.
 3. Publications - This will consist of technical reports and technical findings we choose to publish
 4. FAQ - Any frequetly asked questions.

 Additionally, **a global search function indexes all content**, so you can locate any document or guide quickly without needing to know where it resides.

 ---